shawnmflemingc/faq/sqlserverspatial.md

   WHERE ID = 2;
   ```

-### 5. Visualizing the Data (Optional)
-- If you have a tool that can visualize these spatial types (like SSMS), show the shapes on a map.

-### 6. Conclusion
-- Briefly summarize the capabilities of SQL Server Spatial data types and their applications.

 This demonstration will give a concise yet comprehensive overview of how spatial data can be created, manipulated, and queried in SQL Server.
 Other database types are similar, particularly PostgreSQL/PostGIS.